Viktoo/Insert3D/README.md

 **Dimensions**

 Dimensions using the relative position on screen can be expressed by converting them into `Int`.
-For example, to center alignin the viewer, set the value for x equal to `Int(UIScreen.main.bounds.size.width*0.5) - viewer.width/2`.
+For example, to center align the viewer, set the value for x equal to `Int(UIScreen.main.bounds.size.width*0.5) - viewer.width/2`.

 Included are default values width = 200, height = 200, x = 0, and y = 0.